jamie-mh/jgbc/README.md

 #### Not Working

-- GameBoy Color specific features
+- GameBoy Color specific features (in progress)
 - Other MBCs

 #### Blargg's CPU Tests